VMware News Releases

 The VMware vFabric cloud application platform, announced in August at VMworld 2010 in San Francisco, is uniquely optimized for cloud computing’s increasingly dynamic architectures.
 VMware vFabric combines the industry-leading Spring Java development framework with platform services including lightweight application server, global data management, cloud-ready messaging, dynamic load balancing and application performance management.
 Applications built on VMware vFabric will provide performance and portability across heterogeneous cloud environments.
 Today, VMware continues to advance this strategy, announcing:

 - New CSC Partnership to Deliver Hosted VMware vFabric Infrastructure for Business Critical Applications - CSC today announced it will deliver a hosted, global VMware vFabric service, enabling enterprises to deploy modern Java applications in a secure, enterprise-class cloud environment.
 This agreement affirms Spring as a standard framework for Java applications and provides CSC with a standard approach for their global customers who are transforming legacy business applications for the cloud.
-CSC will enable the deployment of Spring applications to a dedicated VMware vFabric platform and will be assessing the potential use of VMware vFabric Hyperic in the monitoring and performance management of these Spring applications.
+CSC will enable the deployment of Spring applications to a dedicated VMware vFabric platform and will be assessing the potential use of VMware vCenter Hyperic in the monitoring and performance management of these Spring applications.

 “The development community has broadly chosen the Spring Framework for the development of Java applications due to the core tenets of productivity and application portability,” said Siki Giunta, vice president of Cloud Computing and Hosting Services at CSC.
 “As organizations move business processes to the cloud, they identify applications that will be transformed to support these processes.
 It was clear to us early on that they need a simple, secure and managed infrastructure upon which to run those applications.
 We’re aiming to fill that gap by providing organizations with a cloud destination for their Spring applications.”